jdevfullstack/github-pages-tutorial/README.md

 writing because the content is too complex there are several subheadings.

+So, if you will be using GitHub Pages to create written tutorials, you have the full advantage of GitHub Pages versus all those blogging sites.

 ## Useful Links
 For further details, it is best to visit GitHub Pages and other sites: